-While this seems like an obvious statement, you need to understand that the dynamics of your relationship with your former partner has changed.
+While this seems like an obvious statement, you need to understand that the dynamics of your relationship with your former partner have changed.
 You may still hold onto resentment, but don’t let those emotions get in the way of parenting your child.
 Instead of viewing them as a foe, reframe the relationship.
 You may never be friends like you once were, but you will have to work together for years.
 Set boundaries, share a consistent schedule, and communicate respectfully.

 2. Improve Communication